 Plans for section two of new sea wall to protect the railway for passengers and the people of Dawlish

-Our plans for the remainder of the new £80m sea wall for Dawlish – a 415m stretch between the Coastguards and Colonnade breakwaters – have now been approved.
+Our plans for the remainder of the new £80m sea wall for Dawlish – a 415m stretch between the Coastguards and Colonnade breakwaters – received approval in August 2020 and construction is now underway.

-Work on the first section of wall, which runs for 400m from Colonnade underpass, west of Dawlish station to Boat Cove, has now been built, ensuring that this section of railway is more resilient for future generations.
-Installation of fencing, lighting, seating and cosmetic work will be carried out throughout the summer and will be completed later in 2020.
+The new wall will cost £80million and be delivered in two sections.
+The first section, which runs for approximately 400m from Colonnade underpass, west of Dawlish station, to Boat Cove has now been built, ensuring that this section of railway is more resilient for future generations.
+Installation of fencing, lighting, seating and cosmetic work continues and will be completed in early-mid 2021.

 When both sections are built, the new, larger structure will protect the town and the railway for the next 100 years.